About the MBLEx

 What is the passing score for the MBLEx?

-The FSMTB does not publicly disclose the specific passing score for the MBLEx, as the exam is a computer-adaptive test (CAT), meaning the difficulty of the questions is adjusted based on the test taker’s responses, and results are calculated differently than traditional exams.
-As a result, candidates receive a simple Pass or Fail result without a numerical score.
+The FSMTB does not publicly disclose the specific passing score for the MBLEx, as the exam is a computer-adaptive test (CAT), meaning the difficulty of the questions is adjusted based on your responses, and results are calculated differently than traditional exams.
+As a result, you receive a simple Pass or Fail result without a numerical score.

 Can I take the MBLEx online, or do I need to go to a physical testing location?